psu13/mutable-hakyll/posts/mechanics.md

    match the formulas pretty much perfectly.
 Not a lot of mystery.

-By the end of the nineteenth century physics had developed two very successful models for how the world works: mechanics and electromagnetism and both fit into the mathematical and intellectual framework outlined above: behaviors determined by smooth and deterministic differential equations that compute values that are "real" in the actual world.
+By the end of the nineteenth century physics had developed two very successful models for how the world works: mechanics and electromagnetism.
+In addition, both of these models fit into the mathematical and intellectual framework outlined above: behaviors determined by smooth and deterministic differential equations that compute values that are "real" in the actual world.
 Life was good.

 The problem was that it didn't work.